-- Professional organisations linked to your industry
+- Professional organizations linked to your industry

 - People from your existing professional network

-If all goes well you should start to get your first sets of followers back by now as well, don’t be afraid if it is also people you’ve never met before, be kind to them, welcome them with a personal message to your online following and start engaging with them.
+If all goes well, you should start to get your first sets of followers back by now as well, don’t be afraid if it is also people you’ve never met before, be kind to them, welcome them with a personal message to your online following and start engaging with them.

 Step 4: Drive traffic to your website